Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 The most common anxiety symptoms include:

-Physical signs: Heart pounding, sweating, trembling, shortness of breath, and those annoying muscle tensions that make your shoulders feel like concrete blocks.
+Physical signs: Heart pounding, sweating, trembling, shortness of breath, and muscle tensions that make your shoulders feel like concrete blocks.

-Behavioral changes: Avoiding social situations, constantly seeking reassurance from others, or checking things repeatedly.
-My cousin started avoiding family gatherings because she worried about saying something embarrassing.
+Behavioural changes: Avoiding social situations, constantly seeking reassurance from others, or checking things repeatedly.

 Anxiety is future-focused.
 You're always bracing for something bad that might happen, even when logically you know it probably won't.